But you can prepare your child before you leave so that both of you can feel more comfortable.

 While You're Away

 Check in with the caregiver regularly, if possible.
 Think carefully about how much contact will comfort your child while you're away.
-Some kids might need postcards or a daily phone call or email message, whereas others might get more upset when they hear a parent's voice.
+Some kids might need postcards or a daily phone call, text, or email message, whereas others might get more upset when they hear from the parent they're missing.

 Review basic details about your travel plans with your kids before you leave.
 You can mark your travel dates on a calendar to help them understand how long you'll be gone or instruct the caregiver to cross off each day at bedtime.